 Though I loved performing and songwriting, I was also still deeply interested in understanding how music could be used as a tool for healing.
 I discovered how powerful and transformative music could be while completing my 1,000hr music therapy internship at Boston Children's Hospital in 2013.
 All the while, I continued to write music, to express the feelings and questions that I had, to understand what was happening in the world around me.
 I continued to pursue this path of healing and self-discovery through completing a certified yoga teacher training at South Boston Yoga, more deeply practicing meditation and mindfulness.
 I also began to explore the healing benefits of essential oils, and other healing modalities.

 Meanwhile, I continued to perform around the Northeast and Midwest areas of the US, opening for artists such as Jen Chapin, Raining Jane, and Couer De Pirate and sharing the stage with artists like Emily Elbert, Emily Mure, and George Woods.
 To my surprise, my song, "A Hundred Hearts," has been featured in wedding videos all around the world.
 Other songs of mine have been performed all around the world by the amazing female acapella group, Women of the World.
 I'm also grateful to have been a finalist and winner in numerous songwriting competitions such as the John Lennon Songwriting Contest and Great American Song Contest.
 (More info below).
 I recently released my second album, "Grow the World You're Dreaming of," and am currently working on some more recordings, as well as exploring more opportunities to experience music in more intimate, listening venues.
+I'm also releasing new music with my electro-pop duo, We Saw Lions.

 And of course, I continue to write and express and explore and discover what it means to be a person navigating this mysterious world of existence: through words, art, sound, and song.